oliverwilms/iris-for-money/README.md

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Riches_Account.PNG)

-Identify the columns that contain the data to insert into the table using the dropdown selections just below the column headers.
+Identify the columns that contain the data to insert into the table using the dropdown selections just below the column headers before you click the Import button in a row that displays a category you want to import into the database.

 ## What it does
 Creates /crud web app in IRIS and CRUD endpoints to play with persistent data in Sample.Person class.